-Many people want to take a loan on commercial property but do not know how to do it.
-Getting a loan on residential property is certainly more popular, easier to obtain and more widely offered by banks and financial institutions.
-On the other hand, getting a loan on commercial property is not that easy and people's knowledge in this regard is also very limited.
+Many people want to take a Loan Against Property but don’t know how to do it.
+Generally, there are two types of properties involved in Loan Against Property: commercial property and residential property.
+When it comes to applying for a Loan Against Property, getting one for residential property is certainly more popular, easier to obtain, and more widely offered by banks and financial institutions.
+On the other hand, getting a loan on commercial property is not that easy, mainly due to a lack of awareness around this financing option.

 Commercial properties can be classified into two broad types.
 They are office space and retail outlets.
 These two classes can be further divided into two categories - ready for possession and under construction.
 When it comes to funding against a commercial property that is under construction, lenders are usually apprehensive if the buyers are “investors” and not end-users.